mrfdev/CMI/Resources/FAQ/cmi-extending-commands.md

 Zrip Discord @ https://discord.gg/dDMamN4
 There's a video: https://youtu.be/TLKAusnisqs

+This is the recommended setup that works well on Spigot / Paper 1.17.1 to make commands even more dynamic and do exactly what you want, using the alias editor.

 ---

-**CMI commands can be extended through the aliaseditor**, this is the recommended setup that works well on Spigot / Paper 1.17.1 to make commands even more dynamic and do exactly what you want, using the alias editor.
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> CMI commands can be extended through the aliaseditor

 - Buy the [CMI](https://www.zrips.net/cmi/) premium plugin if you haven't already, and Install it on all your servers: <https://www.spigotmc.org/resources/3742/>
 - Note: CMI requires the [CMI-Library](https://github.com/mrfdev/CMI/edit/master/Resources/FAQ/cmi-library.md) .jar, you can get it here: <https://www.spigotmc.org/resources/cmilib.87610/>